 - Frameborder – For displaying or hiding the Frameborder, use values ‘0’ or ‘1.’

-- Align – For defining the window’s page alignment, Use values “left” “right” “right” “top” “bottom.”
+- Align – For defining the window’s page alignment, Use values “left” “right” “top” “bottom.”

-Then simply paste your code into the text editor of your post on WordPress, and that should display your post easily.
-For example, we can just take the URL “https://themegrill.com” and use it as our source.
-And build a tag for our embedded page.
+For example, we can just take the URL “https://themegrilldemos.com/colormag/” and use it as our source.
+Further, build a tag for our embedded page.
 Then using the added attributes for customization, we get,

-Following this process, you should be able to easily embed any page on your posts.
-Whether its images, visual content, audio or more.
+Following this process, you should be able to easily embed web pages on your posts.
+Whether it’s images, visual content, audio, or more.

 There are two ways to use this plugin, one directly by using the given parameters and another by using the plugin’s user interface.